8 Million Ways to Die

-8 Million Ways to Die is a 1986 American neo-noir action thriller film directed by Hal Ashby and starring Jeff Bridges, Rosanna Arquette, and Andy Garcia.
+8 Million Ways to Die is a 1986 American neo-noir crime thriller film directed by Hal Ashby and starring Jeff Bridges, Rosanna Arquette, and Andy Garcia.
 It was Ashby's final film, and the first attempt to adapt the Matthew Scudder detective stories of Lawrence Block for the screen.
 The screenplay was written by Oliver Stone, an uncredited Robert Towne and David Lee Henry (R. Lance Hill using a pseudonym).

 Plot

-An alcoholic Los Angeles Sheriff's Deputy, Matt Scudder (Jeff Bridges), takes part in a drug bust that results in his fatal shooting of a small-time dealer in front of the man's wife and kids.
-Scudder ends up in a drunk ward, suffering from booze and blackouts, ending his career, his marriage, and jeopardizing his relationship with his daughter.
+An alcoholic Los Angeles Sheriff's Deputy, Matt Scudder, takes part in a drug bust that results in his fatal shooting of a small-time dealer in front of the man's wife and kids.
+Scudder ends up in a drunk ward, suffering from booze and blackouts, ending his career, and his marriage, and jeopardizing his relationship with his daughter.

-After an Alcoholics Anonymous meeting, a woman hands Scudder a note, which invites him to a private gambling club on a hill, accessible only by a funicular, owned by Chance Walker (Randy Brooks).
-At the club, Scudder is greeted by a call girl named Sunny (Alexandra Paul) who pretends that he is her boyfriend.
-He also meets Angel Maldonado (Andy Garcia), who places large wagers with Chance and is infatuated with another call girl there, Sarah (Rosanna Arquette).
+After an Alcoholics Anonymous meeting, a woman hands Scudder a note, which invites him to a private gambling club on a hill, accessible only by a funicular, owned by Chance Walker.
+At the club, Scudder is greeted by a call girl named Sunny, who pretends that he is her boyfriend.
+He also meets Angel Maldonado, who places large wagers with Chance and is infatuated with another call girl there, Sarah.

 Bewildered by Sunny's behavior, Scudder ends up back at his place, where after a failed attempt to seduce him, Sunny explains that she is frightened and needs help.
 After she pays him $5,000, Scudder offers Chance $2,500 to allow Sunny to quit prostitution.
 An insulted Chance insists that all he does is run the club, paying the girls a flat salary to attend his parties.
 Any prostitution they do is up to them.

 Sunny is kidnapped in front of Scudder and, during a chase, is murdered and thrown off a bridge.
 Scudder goes on a binge and wakes up in a drunk ward several days later.
 It transpires that he gave statements to detectives before getting drunk that have implicated himself and Chance in the murder.
 At the club, Maldonado wears a ring with an emerald that matched the missing jewel in a necklace that Sunny owned.
 Convinced now that Maldonado is her killer, Scudder persuades Sarah to leave the club with him, as a jealous Maldonado looks on.
 Sarah fails to get Scudder to drink with her, then tries to initiate sex but is too drunk and vomits on his bed.